 Provinces and territories continue to innovate in order to improve the effectiveness of the health care systems.
 Working within the constraints of declining federal share of funding for health care, provinces and territories have found ways through the HCIWG to achieve savings while improving quality and patient care.
 Going forward, the HCIWG will focus on using technology and innovation to improve affordability, predictability and patient care.

-In July 2016, Premiers received a report on the HCIWG.
 The successful achievements of the working group include:

 - jurisdictions across the country are implementing models of good practice in team-based approaches for providing care;

 - promoting guidelines for treating heart disease and diabetes;

 - increasing focus and awareness of ensuring appropriate care; and,

 - creating innovative models for seniors’ care that prioritize home and community care over long-term care institutionalization.

 The HCIWG was first established in 2012.

 July 19, 2017